citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 - _Requires._ A list of CCIPs that must be implemented prior to this CCIP.
 - _Replaces._ A list of CCIPs that this CCIP replaces.
-- _Superceded-By._ A list of CCIPs that replace this CCIP.
+- _Superseded-By._ A list of CCIPs that replace this CCIP.

 **Introduction**